devnull-cz/unix-linux-prog-in-c-labs/2019/labs-2020-01-08/thread-debugging.md

 ### Locking primitives

-gdb does not seem to have special commands to query pthread synchronization primitives however it will print e.g. mutex or condvar nicely:
+gdb does not seem to have special commands to query pthread synchronization primitives (such as [getting list of locked mutexes for given thread](https://stackoverflow.com/q/3983676/11582827)) however it will print e.g. mutex or condvar nicely:

 ```
 (gdb) print g_best_mtx